znes/openmod.sh/README.md

 ## Requirements

-The following packages have to be installed in order to use this:
+The following python packages have to be installed in order to use this:

   * flask
   * flask-sqlalchemy
   * sqlachemy
+  * geoalchemy2
-  * geoalchemy
+  * psycopg2

 Once you installed those, you can just do `python openmod.sh.py`.